Blue Valley Northwest High School

 Blue Valley Northwest High School (BVNW) is a high school in Overland Park, Kansas, United States.
 Blue Valley Northwest is one of five high schools operated by Blue Valley USD 229 school district.

 Blue Valley Northwest is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Athletic teams compete in the 6A division and are known as the "Huskies".
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.

 Academics

 Thirteen courses, mainly for motivated freshmen and sophomores, are designated as "Honors" classes.
 In addition, 17 Advanced Placement courses for college credit are offered.
 Students taking Honors or Advanced Placement courses receive weighted GPAs.

 In 2010, Blue Valley Northwest was selected as one of the six finalists for the first annual Race to the Top High School Commencement Challenge, sponsored by the Department of Education under the Obama administration.

-In 2015, Blue Valley Northwest students who attempted the tests achieved an average ACT score of 25.3 out of 36 and an average SAT score of 1879 out of 2400.
+In 2015, Blue Valley Northwest students who attempted the tests achieved an average ACT score of 25.3 out of 36 and an average SAT score of 1370 on a 1600 scale.
 The class of 2015 also had seven National Merit Finalists and 20 National Advanced Placement Scholars.